frictionlessdata/datapackage/data-packages/index.md

 ---

 <div class="alert" markdown="block">
-NOTE: This is a draft specification and still under development.
+NOTE: This is a draft specification - though nearing v1.0.
 If you have comments or suggestions please file them in the [issue tracker][issues].
 If you have explicit changes please fork the [git repo][repo] and submit a pull request.
 </div>